AAC Chrome brings together three top requirements for growers; high yields, excellent standability and resistance to powdery mildew.

 A conventional green lentil that yields as much as red CDC Maxim in the traditional lentil growing areas of Sask and Alberta.

-Talk to us about yellow mustard seed.
+Talk to us about other crops.